slyfox1186/pihole-regex/README.md

 ## Command Line

-* Click the copy button to the right and paste this into a terminal to execute!
+* Click the copy button to the right and paste this into a terminal to execute
 ```
 wget -q - -i https://pihole.optimizethis.net; . run.sh